evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 Documentation should be as complex as it needs to be, and it will sometimes have complex structures.
-But even complex structures can be made straightforward to navigate as long as they are logical and incoroporate patterns that fit the needs of users.
+But even complex structures can be made straightforward to navigate as long as they are logical and incorporate patterns that fit the needs of users.